longtober/CD_Collections_Manager/README.md

 CD_Collections_Manager
 ======================

-This is a assignment for Core Java course.
+This is an assignment for my Core Java course.
 This assignment is a good demonstration for:
 - Object Serializable
 - Write/read Object to/from file